 Do you think this specific type of therapy may help you cope with your fears?
 If you need help and support, know we are here to do just that.
 Cristina Panaccione and Associates Counseling has two locations in the South Hills of Pittsburgh.
 We are currently accepting a limited number of new patients.
 So check out our videos to learn more about how we can help you conquer your fears.

 Tiffany Song obtained her Master’s Degree in Social Work from the University of Pittsburgh in 2003.
 And she has been a Licensed Clinical Social Worker since 2006.
-In 2011, she completed a 10 month intensive training in Cognitive Behavioral Therapy.
+In 2011, she completed a 10-month intensive training in Cognitive Behavioral Therapy.
 She enjoys helping children, adolescents, and adults overcome the hurdles caused by anxiety and/or depression.
-She is a cognitive behavioral therapist at heart.
+She is a cognitive-behavioral therapist at heart.
 Yet she often incorporates other treatments (exposure, mindfulness, meditation, behavior modification, etc.) to meet her client’s needs.
 She spent six years working as a behavioral therapist at a pediatric practice.
-She has also provided in home family therapy and trauma focused therapy to children and their families.
-Most recently, she have provided therapy in a private practice setting since 2013.
+She has also provided in-home family therapy and trauma-focused therapy to children and their families.
+Most recently, she has provided therapy in a private practice setting since 2013.